xmouyang/Cosmo/README.md

     |-- data_pre.py/		// prepare for the multimodal and singlemodal data
     |-- util.py/	// utility functions

-|--UTD-data 	// the processed and splited data for the UTD dataset
+|--UTD-data 	// zipped folder for the processed and splited data in the UTD dataset

 |-- README.md